-If you’re looking for adventure in Costa Rica then you must visit La Fortuna, home of the magnificent Arenal volcano.
-This small town is packed with amazing things to do in the surrounding area.
-From hiking through lava fields, rappeling down waterfalls, or whitewater rafting through the river, there’s no shortage of adventurous things to do in La Fortuna.
+If you’re looking for adventure in Costa Rica, you must visit La Fortuna.
+From hiking through lava fields, rappeling down waterfalls, or whitewater rafting through rivers, there’s no shortage of fun things to do in La Fortuna.

 More information on La Fortuna: